 - ”One-third of the food produced in the world for human consumption is thrown away or lost…” – UN Food and Agricultural Organization (FAO)

-- And as you might guess, developed world consumers waste far more than do consumers in less developed countries.
-According to the FAO, Europeans and North Americans waste approximately 209 – 253 pounds per person per year, while people in Sub-Saharan Africa and South-Southeast Asia waste is only about 13-24 pounds per year.
+- And as you might guess, developed world consumers waste far more than consumers in less developed countries.
+According to the FAO, Europeans and North Americans waste approximately 209 – 253 pounds per person per year.
+By contrast, Sub-Saharan Africans and South-Southeast Asians waste is only about 13-24 pounds per year.

 What’s the Household-Level Food Waste Story?